COVID-19 Updates for San Simeon Travelers

 As a precautionary measure, the Coastal Discovery Center is currently closed to the public.
 For additional information and updates, please visit Monterey Bay National Marine Sanctuary website.

-Eroica California has been postponed to 2021 to protect the participants, visitors and locals of Cambria, Cayucos and San Simeon against the risk of a resurgence of the pandemic.
-If you have already registered for the race, your entry fee will be applied to the same event in 2021.
-At this time, refunds are not provided.
+Eroica California has been postponed to 2022 to protect the participants, visitors and locals of Cambria, Cayucos and San Simeon against the risk of a resurgence of the pandemic.
 For more info, please visit Eroica's website.

 California State Parks Announces Steps to Reduce Crowds at State Parks to Help Slow Down the Spread of Coronavirus